-Maryland and Washington DC estate planning attorney Michelle Lanchester provides quality, commitment and care, assisting her clients with creating personalized estate planning arrangements.
-With over 25 years of experience in wills and estate planning, Michelle Lanchester can show you how to translate your depth of care for your loved ones and concern for your assets and property into an estate plan that reflects your needs, wants and lifestyle.
+With over 30 years of legal experience, estate planning attorney Michelle Lanchester is committed to quality.
+Whether you need assistance with a will, a trust, or a power of attorney, Michelle provides quality, commitment, and care, assisting her clients with creating personalized estate planning arrangements.
+She can give you the guidance you need to make sure your wishes are known and your family is secure while helping you translate your depth of care for your loved ones and concern for your assets and property into an estate plan that reflects your needs, wants, and lifestyle.
 Leave a legacy of love.
 Claim your power and protect your decisions regarding your life.

 Your estate plan will help you control decisions about your life including:

 - How your property will be distributed after you die;

 - How decisions regarding your health and quality of life should be made in the event you are unable;

 - How your funeral arrangements will be handled;

 - Reducing or eliminating the government’s ability to interfere with your personal affairs.